Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 xSetWeatherWindSpeed <byte weatherID> <float speed>
 Sets wind speed for a weather type.
 See morrowind.ini for standard values.

+MGEGetWeatherDLFog <byte weatherID>
+Returns: <float fogDistMultiplier> <float fogOffsetPercent>
+Gets distant land fog parameters for a specific weather.
+See MGESetWeatherDLFog.

+MGESetWeatherDLFog <byte weatherID> <float fogDistMultiplier> <float fogOffsetPercent>
+Sets distant land fog parameters for a specific weather. fogDistMultiplier is multiplied by the "Above water fog" distance to get the fog distance for that weather.
+It has a range of [0, 2]. fogOffsetPercent is the percentage of fog applied at zero distance from the camera.
+It has a range of [0, 90].

+MGEGetWeatherPPLLight <byte weatherID> -> <float sunMultiplier> <float ambientMultiplier>
+Gets per-pixel lighting parameters for a specific weather.
+See MGESetWeatherPPLLight.

+MGESetWeatherPPLLight <byte weatherID> <float sunMultiplier> <float ambientMultiplier>
+Sets light multipliers used in per-pixel lighting for a specific weather. sunMultiplier affects sunlight, ambientMultiplier affects ambient lighting.

 MGEEnableShader <string shader_name>
 MGEDisableShader <string shader_name>